-Then, when you reach the minimum redemption amount (if your credit card has one) you can opt to redeem your rewards.
-You may be able to deposit your cash-back rewards into a variety of accounts, such as a 529 college savings plan, IRA HSA, and more—it all depends on the card and issuer.
+When you reach the minimum redemption amount (if your credit card has one) you can opt to redeem your rewards.
+You may be able to deposit your cash-back rewards into a variety of accounts, such as a 529 college savings plan, IRA, HSA, and more—it all depends on the card and issuer.
 With some cards, you can even put money into your taxable brokerage account, and invest in a favorite company.

 Qualifying for an Investment Credit Card

 As with most rewards credit cards, you generally need to have good to excellent credit to qualify for an investment credit card.
 Qualifying also depends on your income, the number of credit cards you have open, and the amount of credit card debt you’re carrying.

 You’ll also need to have an investment or brokerage account that qualifies for the rewards.

 A few investment credit card options on the market right now include the Fidelity Rewards Visa Signature Card, TD Ameritrade Client Rewards Card, Bank of America Cash Rewards Credit Card, Barclays Upromise Mastercard, Schwab Investor Card from American Express, and American Express Platinum Card for Schwab.